CrazyForks/giant-log-viewer/doc/technical/encoding-aware-random-access-text.md

 ## Search Constraints

-Regex search runs over bounded overlapping windows.
+Regex search runs over bounded overlapping decoded windows.
 Matches should be consumed as sequences where possible.
 Match byte ranges must be computed through the decoded window offset resolver so UTF-8 multibyte characters, UTF-16 code units, and surrogate pairs return correct physical byte ranges.

-Regexes with a bounded maximum match length are searched exactly.
-Literal patterns, character classes, and bounded quantifiers such as `{1000}` or `{2,8}` are valid.
-Unbounded or complex patterns such as `.*`, `.+`, and `{10,}` are rejected by default because they cannot be searched exactly with bounded memory and finite overlap.

-Callers may pass the search bypass flag after warning the user.
-Bypassed regex search still uses bounded memory and a capped search window of 4 MiB, so it can miss matches whose span exceeds that window.
-This is intended for UX flows where the user explicitly accepts approximate bounded search for complex regexes.
+Regex search starting positions are not limited to the initial local window; forward and backward search continue window by window until a match is found or EOF/BOF is reached.
+The size of each search window is bounded: roughly `SEARCH_WINDOW_PAGE_COUNT` pages from the current viewport-derived byte window, capped by `MAX_REGEX_SEARCH_WINDOW_BYTES` (currently 4 MiB).

+Unbounded and very large bounded regexes are allowed, but they only see the current local search window.
+For example, if a page is about 10 KiB, `.*` can match only within roughly four pages, not across the whole file.
+This restores the pre-branch behavior: the starting point can move arbitrarily through the file, while an individual regex match cannot grow without bound.

+The overlap between search windows is a heuristic based on `encodedLength(searchPredicate.pattern)`, with a minimum of one encoded character.
+This is enough for ordinary literal-ish patterns and keeps memory bounded, but it is not a streaming regex engine.
+A match whose required span exceeds the local window can be missed.

+The `isBypass` parameter remains on the search APIs for compatibility, but current search behavior does not branch on it.
+Do not reintroduce parser-based rejection of complex regexes unless the UX/API contract changes again.

 ## Known Pain Points

 - Backward soft-wrap reconstruction can require rereading earlier chunks of a long physical line.
 - Previous-row positions in extremely long no-newline regions trade perfect reconstruction for bounded memory and bounded local I/O once the exact reconstruction cap is exceeded.
 - Regex matches across window boundaries require overlap and can still be tricky for complex patterns.
-Bypass mode is bounded and approximate; keep the default rejection in place unless a true streaming regex engine is introduced.
+Current search is bounded and approximate for matches larger than the local search window; a true streaming regex engine would be needed for exact unbounded regex matching.
 - Variable-width text layout makes it harder to compute row starts without inspecting text.
 - Invalid or mixed encodings are decoded with replacement characters; the viewer does not validate entire files.
 - Tests often use physical byte offsets.
 For UTF-16 files, remember to include BOM bytes in expected positions.